pyroll-project/pyroll-core/docs/cli.md

 ## Python Input Format

-The most flexible way of defining input for PyRoll is the direct use of a python script.
+The most flexible way of defining input for PyRolL is the direct use of a python script.
 A script loadable by the [`input-py`](#input-py) command must define at least two variables:

 | Variable     | Description                                                                                                                                        |